-How to Install Tile Trim on Internal & External Corners | Guide
+Step-by-Step Guide: Installing Tile Trim on Internal & External Corners

 5th Jul 2025

-How to Install Tile Trim Around Internal and External Corners (Step-by-Step Guide)
+How to Install Tile Trim Around Internal and External Corners: Step-by-Step Guide

-In this guide, we’ll walk you through:
+In this guide, you’ll learn:

 - The difference between internal and external tile trim corners

-- What trim profiles work best
+- Which trim profiles work best for each application

 - Step-by-step installation instructions

-- Common mistakes to avoid
+- Pro tips and common mistakes to avoid

-Internal vs External Tile Trim Corners
+Internal vs External Corner Tile Trims

-- Protect tile edges from chipping.
+- Protects tile edges from chipping and wear.

 Tools & Materials You’ll Need

-- Tile trim (aluminium, chrome, brass, etc.)
+- Tile trims (aluminium, chrome, brass, PVC)

 - Tile cutter or wet saw

-- Mitre box and hacksaw (for angled cuts)
+- Mitre box and hacksaw for angled cuts

 - Spirit level

-- Adhesive or tile bonding mortar
+- Tile adhesive or bonding mortar

 - Pencil/marker